crashinvaders/gdx-texture-packer-gui/README.md

 ![](http://i.imgur.com/tEFWr68.png)

 ### Using the App
-Just download the most recent version of installer/distribution matching your OS from the [releases page](https://github.com/crashinvaders/gdx-texture-packer-gui/releases) and follow the installer instructions.
+Just download the most recent version of the installer/distribution matching your OS from the [releases page](https://github.com/crashinvaders/gdx-texture-packer-gui/releases) and follow the installer instructions.
-Or simply download the distribution files archive, extract and read `./readme.txt` for further details.
+Or simply download the distribution files archive, extract, and read `./readme.txt` for further details.

 ### System Requirements
 The app works on any major desktop OS (Linux, macOS, Windows), where Java is available.